 Generally, you're going to want to illuminate interesting elements like decks, patios, plants, trees and gazebos.
 To make this easier, you can use different shapes and colors to indicate fixtures on your plan -but don't worry- we'll go more in depth on that topic shortly.

 Start by determining your viewing angles.
 It's important that your outdoor space looks the best from angles you will see it the most.
-For example, if you're lighting your backyard, you'll want to make sure your lights look good from the living room, deck or patio.
+For example, if you're lighting your backyard, you'll want to make sure your lights look good from the kitchen, living room, deck or patio.

 Walk around the space and check out those different angles.
 It'll be worth it, we promise.
 We recommend to add these sight lines on your plan, that way you'll know where to include your lights.